MethodsOfMachineLearning/entropy-search/README.md

 * the Matlab optimization toolbox.
 If you do not have this, you can go through the code and replace calls to fmincon with fminbnd (much less efficient), or with a call to minimize.m (which you can get from http://www.gaussianprocess.org/gpml/code/matlab/util/minimize.m).
 But note that minimize does not automatically handle linear constraints.
 You can implement those naively by changing function handles such that they return +inf whenever evaluated outside the bounds.

+All other dependencies (Eigen, logsumexp, tprod) are currently part of this repository.

 Running Entropy Search
 ----------------------